CLIP as RNN: Segment Countless Visual Concepts without Training Endeavor

 Shuyang Sun1, 2* Runjia Li1* Philip Torr1 Xiuye Gu2 Siyang Li2

-1University of Oxford 2Google Research *Equal Contribution
+1University of Oxford 2Google DeepMind *Equal Contribution

 [Demo][Code][PDF]